mapoferri/vre_app_3dshaper/README.md

-# VRE Tool Executor for GUILD
+# VRE Tool Executor for 3D Shaper

 [![Documentation Status](https://readthedocs.org/projects/vre-template-tool/badge/?version=latest)](https://vre-template-tool.readthedocs.io/en/latest/?badge=latest)

 Tool ready to run in the VRE matching the code in the [documentation](https://vre-template-tool.readthedocs.io/en/latest/?badge=latest).

-Starting from the template for a VRE Tool, this is the adaptation for the GUILD - DisGenet draft workflow - retrieval for Gene Disease associations and generation of a PPI prioritazed network based on the results.
+Starting from the template for a VRE Tool, this is the adaptation for the 3D Shaper - 3D Simulation Intervertebral Disc workflow.

 ## Requirements

 - Python 3.6 or later
 - Conda env
+- PyTorch
+- PyTorch3D
 - [Git](https://git-scm.com/downloads)

 ## Installation